crocandr/docker-tinc/README.md

 You can check the syncronized and rewrited site config on your docker host's folder, example in the `/srv/tinc/config` folder.

 DO NOT FORGET: Sync the config of the hosts/sites from the docker host's `/srv/tinc/config` folder.
-You can do with croc/simplesync container or your favourite file sync solution.

-## Know Bugs

-  1. Site name with numbers
-  Please do not use site name with numbers (example: site1, site2, etc...).
-  Use name of the site (example: `EUsiteA` , `EastCoast`, etc...) instead of numbers.
-  I haven't know what occurs the problem yet, but the route rules doesn't work when You use numbers in the site name.
-Sorry.